niurur/niurur.github.io/README.md

 ## Project Highlights
-Following are some interesting projects I've worked on that have immensely helped me gain hands-on experience in research, computer vision, embedded electronics, and programming.
+Here are some interesting projects I've worked on that have significantly enhanced my hands-on experience in software development, Linux, computer vision, and applied research.
 <br>
 <br>